SuperSonnix71/sonnixgres/README.md

 ### Testing

-The test suite uses pytest with comprehensive mocking:
+The test suite uses pytest with mocking for isolated testing:

 ```bash
 # Run all tests